Date of Birth

-He has competed at World Championship, World Cup and Europa level, with his 12th-place finish at the 2016 World Cup Finals in Aspen a standout sporting achievement for Chris; bettered only by his 9th place finish in World Cup downhill in Innerkrems, in 2017, his best result to date.
+He has competed at World Championship, World Cup and Europa level, with his 12th-place finish at the 2016 World Cup Finals in Aspen a standout sporting achievement for Chris; bettered only by his 9th place finish in World Cup downhill in Innerkrems, in 2017.

 11 March 2018